Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 Bridging loan interest rates are currently between 0.47-1.25% per month.

-Interest rates can vary depending on how much equity you have in your property, the loan to value (LTV) required, if you take a fixed rate or variable rate product and whether you have bad credit.
+Interest rates on your loan can vary depending on how much equity you have in your property, the loan to value (LTV) required, if you take a fixed rate or variable rate product and whether you have bad credit.

 Whether a product is fixed rate or variable rate is often not published, so if this is important, ask your bridging lender or broker.

-Variable interest rate see your monthly interest increase or decrease in line with changes in the Bank of England Base Rate.
+Variable interest rate see the monthly interest on your loan increase or decrease in line with changes in the Bank of England Base Rate.

 The biggest cost associated with a bridging loan is the monthly interest rates, and other associated setup costs, such as valuation fees, lender arrangement fees, broker set-up fees, legal fees and exit fees.

-In most cases, exit fees can be avoided, as can the broker fee.
+For most loans, exit fees can be avoided, as can the broker fee.

 At ABC Finance, we don't charge broker fees when arranging a bridging loan.